Jury awards $25M in damages for Unite the Right violence

 The driver of the car, James Alex Fields Jr., is serving life in prison for murder and hate crimes.
 Fields is one of 24 defendants named in the lawsuit funded by Integrity First for America, a nonprofit civil rights organization formed in response to the violence in Charlottesville.

-The trial featured emotional testimony from people who were struck by Fields' car or witnessed the attacks well as plaintiffs who were beaten or subjected to racist taunts.
+The trial featured emotional testimony from people struck by Fields' car or witnessed the attacks well as plaintiffs who were beaten or subjected to racist taunts.

 Melissa Blair, who was pushed out of the way as Fields’ car slammed into the crowd, described the horror of seeing her fiancé bleeding on the sidewalk and later learning that her friend, 32-year-old Heather Heyer, had been killed.